 Note: This will most likely take several days depending on the use this area has had in the past.

-Once the garden is in the ground, students can take turns working in groups of two or three to water daily.
-Other students can be put in charge of weed patrol.
+Once the garden is in the ground, participants and volunteers can take turns working in groups of two or three to water and weed daily.

-- Do they consider the finished area to be a real gift to the community?
+- Is the finished area a real gift to the community?

 - Was what they accomplished an act of philanthropy?

-- Have students discuss the importance of philanthropy to a community and its citizens.
+- What is the value of philanthropy to a community and its citizens?